Harry Stack Sullivan

 A Legacy of Empathy

-But perhaps his greatest legacy is his unwavering belief in the dignity of the person—especially those society deems broken or unreachable.
+Though Sullivan died in 1949, his influence lives on in the approach many psychotherapists employ today.
+Many of his ideas laid the groundwork for modern individual psychotherapy and group therapy.
 He saw the therapeutic encounter not as a correction, but as a collaboration, a shared journey toward understanding and connection.

-Harry Stack Sullivan’s Therapy Techniques
+Some of Harry Stack Sullivan’s Therapy Techniques We Use Today

 1. Participant-Observer Stance